 The Central is the area usually occurs typhoon in Vietnam.
 Vietnam typhoon season in the North Central occurs from July to October, in the South Central Coast usually occurs from October to December.
 The rains last several days on widespread causing big floods.
 Thua Thien – Hue is one of provinces with the most rainfall in typhoon season in Vietnam.
 Because the whole area of the Huong river basin over 80% is mountains, plain areas mostly remain lower than sea level, so most of the plain area will be inundated when flooding at level 3.

 3. Southern Vietnam

 The weather in Saigon and the South in general, including the Southwest region has very different characteristics compared to the North.
 In the North, there are four distinct seasons, but in the South only has two seasons which are dry season and rainy season.

 The typhoon season in Saigon and South Vietnam started from May to October.
 Why?
 Because in May, the South begins to have winds blowing from the Indian Ocean to carry a lot of moist air so easily cause raining.
 At this time, the weather is always hot and humid, raining much and easily occur tropical storms due to tropical depressions attracting water vapor to become typhoons.

 Tips for you when traveling in typhoon season in Vietnam

-Because the weather of Vietnam has the clear division, you can meet the typhoon when traveling in Vietnam at anytime.
+Because the weather of Vietnam has a clear division, you can meet the typhoon when traveling in Vietnam at any time.
 In this case, some travel experiences below will be useful to you.